theevilapplepie/klp/README.md

 * String - Text or Binary Data ( Prefix: ^ | Creator: "" or '' )
 * Array - Ordered List ( Prefix: @ | Creator: [] )
 * Hash - Key/Value Store ( Prefix: % | Creator: {} )
-* Reference - Alias to defined data ( Prefix: $ )
+* Reference - Alias to defined data ( Prefix: $ ) -- This is covered in it's own section

 Regarding References:

->You should always use the Reference data type when interacting with data in your code, including the use of "Creators" with the Reference type to define a variable.
+>You should always use the Reference data type when interacting with data in your code, by using the "Creators" for other data types with the Reference type to define a variable.
 >
 >There _is_ one edge case where you _could_ self optimize by using non-reference data types directly, given that:
 >>The variable is created within a limited scope and is not passed outside of that scope (including to subroutines/functions).